Ascentis/Infrastructure/README.md

 When to use this?
 When dealing with COM, COM+ or DCOM objects prone to crashing or suffering from network partitions.
 With this class the COM object can be isolated behing a wrapper relying on ConcurrentObjectAccessor and the low level object can be replaced transparently upon detection of partition exception.

+## Ascentis.Retrier

+This class allows to wrap function or procedure calls in a try-catch block that would retry operations based on on a delegate function returning true or false.
+Can be combined with ConcurrentObjectAccessor to replace transparently a low level object upon certain conditions.

+## Ascentis.ConccurentObjectAccessor

+This class allows to control usage of an object reference permitting multiple concurrent threads using it for reading its value (and executing code with it), while only one thread can write to the reference at the same time.
+The main purpose is to replace a failing object transparently upon detection of a faulty condition.
+A concrete example is a COM+ object which crashed.
+The reference to this object is worthless until replaced by a new COM+ object instance.

+## Ascentis.SolidComPlus

+This class encapsulates a COM+ object instance allowing the user to implement automatic swapping of a dead object.